Christian emigration: Christian emigration from the Middle East

 Millions of people descend from Arab Christians and live in the Arab diaspora, outside the Middle East, they mainly reside in the Americas, but there are many people of Arab Christian descent in Europe, Africa and Oceania.
 The majority of Arabs living outside the Arab World are Arab Christians.
 Christians have emigrated from the Middle East, a phenomenon that has been attributed to various causes included economic factors, political and military conflict, and feelings of insecurity or isolation among minority Christian populations.
 The higher rate of emigration among Christians, compared to other religious groups, has also been attributed to their having stronger support networks available abroad, in the form of existing emigrant communities.

 Christians had a significant impact contributing the culture of the Arab world, Turkey, and Iran.
 Today Christians still play important roles in the Arab world, and Christians are relatively wealthy, well educated, and politically moderate.

-Historical events that caused large Christian emigration from the Middle East include: 1860 civil conflict in Mount Lebanon and Damascus, Armenian genocide, Greek genocide, Assyrian genocide, 1915–1918 Great Famine of Mount Lebanon, 1923 population exchange between Greece and Turkey, 1948 Palestinian exodus, 1956–57 exodus and expulsions from Egypt, Lebanese civil war, and the Iraq war.
+Historical events that caused large Christian emigration from the Middle East include: 1860 civil conflict in Mount Lebanon and Damascus, Armenian genocide, Greek genocide, Assyrian genocide, 1915–1918 Great Famine of Mount Lebanon, 1923 population exchange between Greece and Turkey, 1948 Palestinian expulsion and flight, 1956–57 exodus and expulsions from Egypt, Lebanese civil war, and the Iraq war.

 Egypt

-As with most diaspora Arabs, a substantial proportion of the Egyptian diaspora consists of Arab Christians.
+As with most diaspora Arabs, a substantial proportion of the Egyptian diaspora consists of Christians.
 The Copts have been emigrating from Egypt both to improve their economic situation and to escape systematic harassment and persecution in their homeland.

 The Coptic diaspora began primarily in the 1950s as result of discrimination, persecution of Copts and low income in Egypt.
-After Gamal Abdel Nasser rose to power, economic and social conditions deteriorated and many wealthier Egyptians, especially Copts, emigrated to Europe and the United States.
+After Gamal Abdel Nasser rose to power, economic and social conditions deteriorated and many wealthier Egyptians, especially Copts, emigrated to United States, Canada and Australia.
 1956–1957 exodus and expulsions from Egypt was the exodus and expulsion of Egypt's Mutamassirun, which included the British and French colonial powers as well as Christian Greeks, Italians, Syro-Lebanese, Armenians.
 Emigration increased following the 1967 Arab-Israeli war, and the emigration of poorer and less-educated Copts increased after 1972, when the World Council of Churches and other religious groups began assisting Coptic immigration.
 Emigration of Egyptian Copts increased under Anwar al-Sadat (with many taking advantage of Sadat's "open door" policy to leave the country) and under Hosni Mubarak.
 Many Copts are university graduates in the professions, such as medicine and engineering.
 The new post-2011 migrants to the United States included both educated middle-class Copts and poorer, more rural Copt.

 The number of Copts outside Egypt has sharply increased since the 1960s.
 The largest Coptic diaspora populations are in the United States, in Canada and in Australia, but Copts have a presence in many other countries.